-Please allow at least 72 hours from the time you receive the citation for processing.
+Please allow at least 5 processing days from the time you receive the citation for processing.

 Payment information is on the back of your citation.
 If your citation does not require a mandatory appearance, it may be paid up until the day before your assigned court date.

 You can satisfy your citation by doing one of the following:

 You may pay your fine during regular business hours with a money order or cashiers check made payable to: City of Thomson.